 Find Cheap Life Insurance Quotes in Your Area

 Term life insurance policies can be purchased to cover nearly any period and will stay in effect for the entire period as long as you continue to pay the premiums, which can be paid on a monthly or annual basis.

 While term life insurance doesn't accrue a cash value over time, meaning you can't borrow against it, a term policy has a low cost by comparison and is still customizable to an individual's situation.

 Term life pays out the value of the policy upon death in almost all circumstances.
-This payout is called the death benefit or face value of the policy, can vary from $10,000 to above one million dollars.
-The amount of coverage you need depends on your particular financial situation, but you generally want to make sure your family will be able to cover any outstanding financial obligations, such as your:
+This payout is called the death benefit or face value of the policy, can vary from $10,000 to above $1 million.
+The amount of coverage you need depends on your particular financial situation.
+Still, you generally want to make sure your family will be able to cover any outstanding financial obligations, such as your:

 - Children's education (including college tuition)

 - Funeral costs

 If you pass away within the number of years the term policy is active, then the beneficiary would submit a claim to the life insurance company.
 Usually, the insurer will request a copy of the deceased death certificate and then pay out the death benefit or protection amount in a lump sum or annual payments.

 Make sure to let the beneficiary know about the life insurance policy.
 They will need to file a claim to receive the benefits.

 One exception to that rule is suicide.
 Insurance companies all handle this differently, so we recommend that all parties read through the terms.
 In general, suicide within two years of purchasing the life insurance policy is excluded from being paid out.